snijderlab/stitch/README.md

 ./assembler_mac batchfiles/monoclonal.txt
 ```

-For help creating batch files see `BatchFiles.md`, this is included with the package.
+For help creating batch files see `manual.pdf`, this is included with the package.

 ## Running with dotnet

-To run the program with the dotnet runtime, first install the dotnet runtime (at least version 3.1) from [here](https://dotnet.microsoft.com/download).
+To run the program with the dotnet runtime, first install the dotnet runtime (version 5.0) from [here](https://dotnet.microsoft.com/download).
 Then run the following command to run the program:

 ```